-- In 2009, White students in Illinois had an average scale score that was higher than the scores of Black and Hispanic students, but lower than the score of Asian/Pacific Islander students. - In 2009, the average scale scores of White and Hispanic students in Illinois were higher than the scores of their corresponding peers in 2000, 2003, and 2005, but not found to be significantly different from the score in 2007 - In 2009, the average scale score of Asian/Pacific Islander students in Illinois was higher than the score in 2003, but not found to be significantly different from the scores of their corresponding peers in 2005 and 2007. - In 2009, the average scale score of Black students in Illinois was higher than the scores of their corresponding peers in 2000 and 2003, but not found to be significantly different from the scores of their corresponding peers in 2005 and 2007. - In 2009, Black students in Illinois had an average score that was lower than that of White students by 33 points.
-In 2000, the average score for Black students was lower than that of White students by 33 points. - In 2009, Hispanic students in Illinois had an average score that was lower than that of White students by 21 points.
+- In 2011, White students in Illinois had an average scale score that was higher than the average scores of Black and Hispanic students, but lower than the average score of Asian/Pacific Islander students. - In 2011, the average scale scores of White, Black, and Hispanic students in Illinois were higher than their respective scores in 2000, 2003, and 2005, but not significantly different from their respective scores in 2007 and 2009. - In 2011, the average scale score of Asian/Pacific Islander students in Illinois was not significantly different from their respective scores in 2003, 2005, 2007, and 2009. - In 2011, Black students in Illinois had an average score that was lower than that of White students by 29 points.
+In 2000, the average score for Black students was lower than that of White students by 33 points. - In 2011, Hispanic students in Illinois had an average score that was lower than that of White students by 22 points.
 In 2000, the average score for Hispanic students was lower than that of White students by 24 points.